omri24/MoleRatsClassifier/README.md

 Blind mole rats (BMR) are mammals that live in tunnels under-ground and communicate by ramming their heads against the tunnel walls.
+This project has two goals:
+1. Distinguishing between the sounds produced by different individual BMR.
-The goal is to distinguish between individual BMR, and hopefully to point-out properties of the audio that take part in the classification.
+2. Pointing out audio properties that take part in the classification.

 The data used in the project was provided by prof. Yossi Yovel from Tel-Aviv University.

 ## The dataset
-The dataset consist of 5 different BMR that communicate.
+The dataset contains recordings of five different BMR.
 The audio is given in labeled multi-channel WAV files.

 ## Analyzing the data